Home / Money Scripts: Why You Spend, Save, or Avoid Money

 What children witness, such as financial tension, security, or unpredictability, directly informs how they view money.

-If you grew up around scarcity, you may develop fear-driven beliefs.
 On the other hand, if your environment revolves around consistent saving habits, like being taught to manage an allowance, you can reinforce stability.

 Positive or Negative Financial Events